ClusterHQ/flocker/docs/using/installing/index.rst

 * `EMC ScaleIO Flocker driver on GitHub`_
 * `EMC XtremIO Flocker driver on GitHub`_

 ..
-XXX FLOC xxx to improve this EMC/Backend storage section
+XXX FLOC 2442 and 2443 to expand this EMC/Backend storage section

 .. _zfs-dataset-backend: